kylebebak/sublime_normalize_line_length/README.md

 ## Usage
 Highlight text.
 Run command.
 If the text contains a word whose length exceeds the max line length, an exception will be displayed in the __quick panel__.

+Set your line endings to `Unix` under __View -> Line Endings__.
+I don't know how the plugin behaves with Windows line endings.

 The name of the command is `normalize_line_length`.
 It appears in the `Command Palette` as `Normalize`.
 If you want to use it with a minimum of hassle add a shortcut to your `.sublime-keymap`.

 ```json